matheusdutra0207/is-reconstruction/README.md

 # Is Reconstruction

 This microsservice uses the detections of the [ArUco Detection](https://github.com/labviros/is-aruco-detector) to estimate the 3D poses of the Markers.
+To estimate the marker's pose, this microservice uses detections from all cameras that are viewing it.

 ## Dependencies: